RashiTech/ERA-V1/Capstone/README.md

-# Capstone - The School of AI ERA V1
+# Capstone - ERAv1 - The School of AI
 # MultiModal ChatGPT (Text, Image, Audio -->> Text)

 ## This project is a complex and exciting one that involves both natural language processing (NLP) and computer vision.